decoy/blog/source/_posts/2014-01-18-typescript-and-visual-studio.md

 With that in mind:

->[Typescript](https://www.typescriptlang.org) is a language for application-scale JavaScript development.
+> <cite>[Typescript](https://www.typescriptlang.org) is a language for application-scale JavaScript development.
 TypeScript is a typed superset of JavaScript that compiles to plain JavaScript.
 Any browser.
 Any host.
 Any OS.
-Open Source.
+Open Source.</cite>

 <!-- more -->